 The Company is a company limited by guarantee.
 Every member of the Company undertakes to contribute to the property of the Company, in the event of the Company being wound up while they are a member, or within one year after they cease to be a member, for payment of the debts and liabilities of the Company (contracted before they cease to be a member) and of the costs, charges and expenses of winding up and for the adjustment of the rights of the contributories among themselves, such amount as may be required, not exceeding \$100.

-16. Consolidated Entities
+15. Consolidated Entities

-Ownership i nterest Parent entity Melbourne Business School Limited Country of incorporation 2019 % 2018 % Subsidiaries Melbourne Business School Foundation Limited Australia - 100 Mt Eliza Graduate School of Business and Government Limited Australia 100 100 MBS Management Development (Malaysia) Sdn Bhd Malaysia 100 100 This antitudes does not be AOLO as Of Falmers 0010
+Ownership interest Parent entity Country of 2020 2019 Melbourne Business School Limited incorporation % % Subsidiaries Mt Eliza Graduate School of Business and Government Limited Australia 100 100 MBS Management Development (Malaysia) Sdn Bhd Malaysia 100 100